 AboutWho made this app?Is it really free?How can I thank you?Is this app still being updated?

-GeneralDoes the remote work over wireless networks?On which mobile devices can I install the remote?What does this app do?How do I install test versions?Does the remote work over bluetooth?What's the difference between MediaMonkey, MediaMonkey Android, MMRemote, and MMRemote Server?
+GeneralDoes the remote work over bluetooth?Does the remote work over wireless networks?On which mobile devices can I install the remote?What does this app do?How do I install test versions?What's the difference between MediaMonkey, MediaMonkey Android, MMRemote, and MMRemote Server?

 The remote app (Android)How do I configure the lyrics fetcher?Why does the app ask for those permissions?How do I solve the 'Missing MediaMonkey' problem?What is MediaMonkey?How do I update the app?How do I find the version of my app?Which intents/actions/extras does it support?I keep getting the message 'You're not allowed to do that'.
 What do I do?I keep getting messages saying that "You are not permitted to perform this action.
 Check your access permissions in the server application."
 What do I do?

-The server (Windows)On which operative systems can I install the server?Does the server install any toolbars, spyware, viruses or other nasty stuff?How do I make sure the server is running?Why does nothing happen when I try to start the server?How do I find the version of my server?How do I open the server window?Why do I need a server?How do I find the Windows event log?How do I find the server log?How do I update the server?How do I find my server's connection information?How do I protect my server from unauthorized use?
+The server (Windows)On which operative systems can I install the server?Does the server install any toolbars, spyware, viruses or other nasty stuff?How do I make sure the server is running?Why does nothing happen when I try to start the server?How do I find the version of my server?How do I open the server window?Why do I need a server?How do I find the server log?How do I find the Windows event log?How do I update the server?How do I find my server's connection information?How do I protect my server from unauthorized use?

 Donations and bonus featuresHow do I activate my PayPal bonus features?What are the bonus features?Google Play donation didn't work/has disappeared.
 What do I do?I've donated, but not received any bonus features.
 Why?I got a new phone.
 Do I have to donate again?